· Compliance · 13 min read

 Violation #5: Incorrect Hazardous Waste Determinations

 Before any waste can be managed under RCRA, a generator must first determine whether it is actually a RCRA hazardous waste.
-This “hazardous waste determination” must be made for every solid waste the facility produces, and it must be documented.
+This “hazardous waste determination” must be made for every solid waste the facility produces, and SQGs and LQGs must keep supporting records.

 A waste is hazardous if it:

-• Appears on one of the EPA’s four hazardous waste lists (F-list, K-list, P-list, U-list), or
+- Appears on one of the EPA’s listed hazardous waste categories (F-list, K-list, P-list, U-list), or

-The determination must be made using either process knowledge (documentation of the materials and processes that generated the waste) or laboratory testing.
+The determination must be made using either process knowledge (documentation of the materials and processes that generated the waste) or laboratory testing when available knowledge is inadequate.
 Verbal knowledge, assumptions, or historical memory are not compliant substitutes for documented process knowledge.

 Common Failure Modes

-• Mixed waste streams are characterized based on the dominant component, ignoring that a minor component is a listed hazardous waste (which would apply the mixture rule and designate the entire mixture as hazardous).
+- Mixed waste streams are characterized based on the dominant component, ignoring that a minor component is a listed hazardous waste that can trigger the mixture rule.

 An incorrect waste determination is not just a paperwork violation — it is the gateway to either under-managing waste (an environmental crime) or over-managing it (a wasted expense).
 Either way, it suggests the facility’s compliance system fundamentally lacks the visibility to identify new hazards as they arise.